GeoscienceAustralia/AusPIX_DGGS/README.md

 # AusPIX
 AusPIX is an Australian Government implimentation of the rHealpix DGGS.

-AusPIX specifies the starting points of the rHealpix top-level cells to achineve some Australian aims, such as including most of the Australian continent within once cell.
+AusPIX specifies the starting points of the rHEALPix top-level cells to achineve some Australian aims, such as including most of the Australian continent within once cell.

 This repository contains the rHealPIX "engine" and a series of scripts that use AusPIX in a variety of ways.
 There are several 'callable' modules that perform common tasks in DGGS space.
 These are in the "callable_modules" folder.